 You, I wanted to say.
 And that deep blue endless sea.
 “Peace,” I said instead.
 Because to me, they were pretty much the same thing.23% of the book

-- Liam’s family was incredible supporting of him.
+- Liam’s family was incredibly supportive of him.
 Not only his wife but his parents who understood he didn’t want to do farm work instead, he wanted to be a doctor.
 They supported him after he came back from the military to continue his work and while they had a mindset of an old generation, they supported him until the end.

 - Liam’s children were an amazing addition in the book.
 They made him continue on, even when he lost years of their childhood for being in the military, Liam was always thinking about them.
 Brenda, feisty like her mother, Billy a hard-worker, Jackie the baby and Gina the one who let Brenda guide her to mischief.